 There are a growing number of delicious and innovative vegan food products that are readily available.
-Do you wish that your local grocer stocked more options from your favorite vegan brands, like Beyond Meat, Daiya, Gardein, Silk, So Delicious, and Tofurky?
+Do you wish that your local grocer stocked more options from your favorite vegan brands, like Beyond Meat, Daiya, Gardein, and Tofurky?
 Well, wish no more—now is the time to act!

 Getting your local store to carry more vegan products (thereby finding true happiness!) can be as easy as ASKING!
 Here are some easy steps to get more vegan food options at your local grocery store:

 Step 1: Decide which products your heart desires.

 Here are some of our favorite vegan products on store shelves:

 - Field Roast Lentil Sage Quarter Loaf

 - Follow Your Heart High Omega Vegan Bleu Cheese Salad Dressing